dessalines/essays/buddhism/buddhist_questions.md

 Pragmatism in order to not "rock the boat" is an insufficient answer to atrocities, especially for orgs grounding themselves on moral conduct.
 It is extremely immoral to not oppose these things, especially as communists and anti-imperialists show themselves willing to do so by risking their lives.

+In Loving kindness it plain english, gunaratana tells a story about how the buddha did nothing to prevent a neighboring farmer from slaughtering pigs for 50 years.
+Nor did he ask king kosala, a powerful supporter, for help to stop this.
+Nor did he ever ask a king to abstain from wars out of compassion for the beings killed.
+Instead, gunaratana says that even these killers need our loving friendliness, and only do personal wishes / self-practice.

+> Metta is an individual practice that others cannot be forced to participate in.
+We may not have any power to stop them from killing living beings, but we ourselves should neither kill nor intentionally support the killing of living beings.

+Yet this contrasts directly with the story of the buddha intervening to prevent angulimala from killing more living beings.
+Why is there an inconsistency?
+Should we intervene it the world to stop killing, or not?
+Weapons, arms, lying, intelligence services are all needed to stop these atrocities.
+Look at the examples in latin america, operation condor, where right-wing governments massacred thousands of innocent people.

 ## Buddhism and inequality

 He never challenged the kings to give up power.

 In fact he helped king ajatasatu conquer the lichavee people, by advising him that the ppl could not be conquered while they were unified, so based on this advice, the king's ministers hatched a plan to disunify, and conquer them, and the rest of the confederacy.
 This story is told as a warning against gossip and unwise words, yet ironically the buddha's words proved here to be the unwisest, naively aiding a warlord and indirectly causing death and destruction.

+In another story, prince ajatasatu, lead by devadatta, attempts to kill his father, and the buddha.
+After being caught, the king gives his kingdom to his attempted killer, who then empowers devadatta with assassins to kill the buddha.
+The buddha then disarms them only with his presence, 16 soldiers in a row (utterly unthinkable).

+Then the devadatta tries to murder the buddha, nearly successful.

+He stops a man-killing elephant through loving kindness.
+Real weapons wielded by imperialists have no conscience to be receptive to such.

 ## Only monks can achieve enlightenment?